openfun/richie/README.md

 ## Quick preview

-If you're just looking for a quick preview of `Richie`, you can take a look and have a tour of `Richie` on our dedicated [demo site](https://demo.richie.education).
+If you're looking for a quick preview of `Richie`, you can take a look and have a tour of `Richie` on our dedicated [demo site](https://demo.richie.education).

 It is connected back-to-back with a demo of OpenEdX running on